pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 `
 ```

-When presence_deltas is enabled, interval messages may include:
+When presence_deltas is enabled, interval events may include:
 - joined
 - left
 - timedout